Pondering Life's vicissitudes...

 Looking back on February, I ponder how nature impacts peoples and cultures (the other causality is obvious), not just the diurnal and annual rhythms, but at an existential level.
 Does the fact of seasonal shifts impact us?
 If so, how?
 More importantly, how does climate change affect us?

 I have grown up with four marked seasons.
-I have also lived for extended periods in countries with only two seasons, if not according to culture certainly the way they are experienced, which is not my thing.
+I have also lived for extended periods in countries in Africa and Asia where there are only two seasons, if not according to culture certainly according to the way they are experienced.This is not my thing.
 I accordingly use the term "vicissitude" in its literary meaning, referring to the alternation between opposite or contrasting things or states, specifically the changing seasons.

-How can we adapt, on a societal and an individual level, to the fast and dramatic climate changes?
+How can we adapt, on a societal and an individual level, to the present fast and dramatic climate changes?
 Somehow, the naked numbers on changes for the worst do not seem to get through to us.
 Life goes on as usual.
 Are there other ways of getting the message across?
-I am thinking of Montaigne (well, I always think about him).
-How I wish he had been around to contribute his trademark essays about these problematic issues, pointing at the everyday thoughts of individual persons, and the impacts on them and the relational networks they – that is, we – are part of.
-I, for one, would have loved to read his humane, incisive analyses, and conclusions.
+I am thinking of Michel de Montaigne (well, I always think about him).
+How I wish he had been around to contribute his trademark essays about these problematic issues, pointing at the everyday thoughts of individual persons, and the impacts on them and the relational networks they – that is, we – are part of (Note 2).
+I, for one, would have loved to read his humane, incisive analyses and conclusions.
 I am certain it would have made a difference.
-Given that his resurrection is not very likely, others need to take up the literary challenge and talk to us about humanity and life at the present difficult crossroad.
+In his absence others need to take up the literary challenge and talk to us about humanity and life at the present difficult crossroad.

 (1) An earlier version of this article was published on LinkedIn Pulse on 25 September 2016 (Soeftestad 2016).